Online Functional Medicine For Chronic Stress Management

 A major factor in your ability to have a body and mind that works well is the effect stress has on you.
 It is doubtful that you can avoid stress in your life, and we don’t recommend you go looking for it.
 Since stress is inevitable, how you manage it is crucial.
 There are 2 kinds of stress: short and long‒term.
 It’s the long‒term stress that is so destructive.🌪

 Dr. Terry knows that stressful situations and poor lifestyle choices can lead to physical pain and mental anguish that is cumulatively stored in your body.
-De–stressing is an effective way to prevent your bodily systems from becoming overwhelmed and under–supported.
+De‒stressing is an effective way to prevent your bodily systems from becoming overwhelmed and under‒supported.
 Feeling overwhelmed, overworked, or overburdened in life?
-We can help you get relief and work out ways to unburden yourself. ☀️
+Discover holistic stress management in Conifer, CO to restore your balance and energy. ☀️

 It is reversing chronic stress that leads to poor health and a vicious cycle that gets harder to improve with time.
 Taking steps to relax and focus on more productive ways to deal with life’s challenges, including improved lifestyle habits, makes a huge difference.